 During classes or during breaks it is good to always check on the state of your students, from their interactions to their conversations.

-Sometimes there are some hidden meanings behind every conversation they have, the words might be positive and can be easily interpreted as a casual statement but it can easily be flipped depending on how they deliver their words.
+Sometimes there are some hidden meanings behind every conversation they have, the words might be positive and can be easily interpreted as a casual statement but they can easily be flipped depending on how they deliver their words.

 If you see students having this type of conversation there is no doubt that it is one way to bully someone, especially if one side of the conversation does not respond at all and looks as if they are scared to talk back.